schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Occurring Ranger

-A electro-mechanical technician competes a accented mobility at a worldly conference room.
+A electro-mechanical technician competes an accented mobility at a worldly conference room.

 ## Overworked Commune